zaiisao/Documentation/en/Agora Platform/aa_big_channel.md

 <a name="User"></a>
 ### User

-Each user in the call has a unique [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername).
+Each user in the call has a unique [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameusernameausername).

 Big Channel counts a unique username in a unique channel as one user.
 If a real-life user joins one channel with different usernames, Big Channel counts the user as multiple users.